Understanding Your Wealth: Assets

 Qualified Retirement Accounts

 Qualified retirement accounts are investment accounts that provide certain tax benefits when used toward retirement.
-The most common are defined contribution plans, such as 401(k)s, and individual retirement accounts, or IRAs.
+The most common are defined contribution plans (such as 401(k), 403(b) or employee stock ownership plans) and Individual Retirement Accounts, or IRAs.
 They both operate on the same basic principle – money is invested on your behalf and, so long as certain Internal Revenue Service rules are followed, can be withdrawn as needed while providing tax advantages along the way.

 401(k)s and Other Defined Contribution Plans

-Defined contribution plans allow your contributions to grow tax-deferred, which is to say that the money you save in your 401(k) is not taxed immediately.
-Taxes are only paid once that money is withdrawn, ideally (but not necessarily) during retirement.
-There are many federal regulations specifying how much you can contribute to a defined contribution plan, the circumstances under which you can withdraw and any penalties for withdrawing early.
+Defined contribution plans allow your contributions to either grow tax-free (meaning you pay taxes when you make your contributions) or tax-deferred (meaning you pay taxes on any withdrawals).
+There are also many federal regulations specifying how much you can contribute to a defined contribution plan, the circumstances under which you can withdraw and any penalties for withdrawing early.

 Divorce and Widowhood